lananeff/2-D-solute-transport-in-cSAS/reproduce_figures/README.md

 ```
 ---

+## Figures generated directly from Python
+Figures produced in python are summarised here.
+Note that figures 8, 9 and 11 require simulation outputs generated from the fenics depository.

 ### Figure 2 — Transport regime map

 Figure 2 shows the Péclet number Pe as the oscillation amplitude A and frequency ω are varied, highlighting distinct transport regimes.